DataDog/integrations-extras/postman/README.md

 ## Overview

-[Postman][1] is a collaboration platform for API development.
-It simplifies the steps of building an API and streamlines collaboration so you can create better APIs-faster.
+[Postman][1] is an API platform that simplifies the steps of building an API and streamlines collaboration so you can create better APIs-faster.

 This integration helps you stay on top of your monitors' health.
 It enables you to:

-- Analyze the metrics of Postman Monitor runs in Datadog
+- Analyze the metrics of Postman Monitoring runs in Datadog

-- Generate events for successful and failed monitor runs.
+- Generate events for successful and failed monitoring runs.
 ## Setup

-For detailed instructions, follow the [Postman documentation][3].
+You can find detailed instructions on [Postman's documentation page][3].